wp-plugins/bepro-listings/readme.txt

 We believe that bundling plugins into themes forces unneeded bloating.
 Our plugins are tested to work cohesively, as if packaged in a theme; However, they are offered separtely for custom solutions.
 Why pay for document management if you don't want that feature?
 The prices of our Addons start at $5 and help to further development of the plugin.

 BePro Listings is also built for developers to expand.
 Our addons benefit from the foundation of "BePro Listings" and generally focus on targeted solutions.
-So for e.g. if you created the addon "BePro Listinges realestate", you wouldnt worry about the boring things like, search, ajax, directory management, admin area, etc. You just work on the features which make a good realestate plugin.
+So for e.g. if you created the addon "BePro Listings realestate", you wouldnt worry about the boring things like, search, ajax, directory management, admin area, etc. You just work on the features which make a good realestate plugin.

 = SHORTCODES =